Progressive Slovakia

 Progressive Slovakia (Progresívne Slovensko, PS) is a liberal and social-liberal political party in Slovakia established in 2017.
 The party is led by Michal Šimečka, a former Vice President of the European Parliament.
 It is a member of the Renew Europe group and is a full member of the Alliance of Liberals and Democrats for Europe Party.
 PS currently has 6 MEPs: Ľudovít Ódor (former Prime Minister of Slovakia), Veronika Cifrová Ostrihoňová (a former journalist), Martin Hojsík, Michal Wiezik (both environmental activists), Ľubica Karvašová, and Lucia Yar.

-Zuzana Čaputová, the Former president of Slovakia who is also the co-founder and former deputy leader of PS who won the 2019 Slovak presidential election, was nominated by the party for the election, focusing her campaign on themes of anti-corruption, environmentalism, and pro-Europeanism.
+Zuzana Čaputová, the former president of Slovakia who is also the co-founder and former deputy leader of PS who won the 2019 Slovak presidential election, was nominated by the party for the election, focusing her campaign on themes of anti-corruption, environmentalism, and pro-Europeanism.
 In the National Council, it was first represented by deputy Tomáš Valášek elected for For the People, which he left in 2021.
 In local politics, PS has a dominant position in Bratislava, cooperating with Team Bratislava and Freedom and Solidarity.
+It also has a strong position in Trnava Region, with Jozef Viskupič being the regional governor.